gleanerio/gleaner/internal/summoner/buckets/README.md

 ## About

-Code here needs to manange the buckets that a crawl goes into.
+Code here needs to manage the buckets that a crawl goes into.

 Buckets can be moved for archive reasons or simply purged.